sx-bet/sportx-js/README.md

 4. Submit a new order to a market
 5. Cancel an existing order
 6. Get all orders on a market
+7. Get suggestions of orders to fill (gives you the orders with the best odds)
+8. Fill order(s)
-7. Get all active orders for an account
+9. Get all active orders for an account
-8. Subscribe to a market and get updates when that market's orders change
+10. Subscribe to a market and get updates when that market's orders change
-9. Subscribe to an address and get updates when that addresses' bookmaker orders change
+11. Subscribe to an address and get updates when that addresses' bookmaker orders change

 In any case, to get started, you'll need your private key and the environment you want to use.
 We recommend starting on rinkeby first.
 Example: